rkoron007/docker/projects/heroku_push/README.md

 # Pushing to Heroku Using Docker

 Today you'll be continuing what you began last night!
-Pushing you projects up to the [Heroku Container Registry][heroku-container].
+Pushing your projects up to the [Heroku Container Registry][heroku-container].
 For each of your projects you'll create a `Dockerfile`, and a `docker-compose.yml` file.
+Make sure to check out the `Example Docker Push to Heroku` to see an example of how we Dockerize and push a Rails/React application up to the Heroku Container Registry.

 If you have completed a group project, then work with your group to create one `Dockerfile` and `docker-compose.yml` together.
 Your goal is to have someone be able to download your project from Github and then have it up and running using `docker-compose up` without having to download anything besides Docker.

 Once you've setup your custom images and Compose file you'll then host your project using the [Heroku Container Registry][heroku-container].
 You have the option of either changing your original Heroku site deployment or creating a new Heroku site for your Docker-ized deployment.